Automattic/vip-cli/docs/RELEASING.md

    c.
 The pull request code and description contain no sensitive information.
 Please do not include any internal links in PRs, changelogs, testing instructions, etc. as this is a public repository.

    d.
-You have included changelog entries.
-Include a changelog by adding a `## Changelog Description` section to the GitHub pull request description.
+You have included changelog entry by adding a `## Changelog Description` section to the GitHub pull request description.
 All changelogs are posted to the [VIP Cloud Changelog P2](https://wpvipchangelog.wordpress.com/) which customers can view and follow.
-The [changelog](https://github.com/Automattic/vip-cli/blob/trunk/CHANGELOG.md) file in the repository should be [amended](#changelog-generation) to as well.

 1. Once you've created your pull request, ensure that: